GabrielSlima/blog/articles/software-development-life-cycle.md

     </p>
     <h4>Design</h4>
     <p>
-        With the analysis output, the overall architecture of the software is created.
-The design creates a solution based on the requirements that later will be translated into a software.
+        With the analysis's output, the overall architecture of the software is created.
+The designer creates a solution based on the requirements that later will be translated into a software.
-        The results can be a low-level architecture, meaning that the designer created a solution that is on a component level or algorithm level.
+        The results can be low-level architectures, meaning that the designer created solutions that is at component level or algorithm level.
-        Or it can also be a high-level architecture.
-A macro representation of what the software has.
+        Or it can also be high-level architectures.
+A macro representation of what the software has and how it operates.
     </p>
     <h4>Coding or Implementation</h4>
     <p>